MohammadShakiba/CP2K_Libra_Manual/geometry_optimization/Readme.md

 The target forces and displacement for the geometry or cell optimizations are defined in the `&MOTION` and `&GEO_OPT` section with `MAX_FORCE` and `MAX_DR` keywords respectively.
 The force value unit is in `Hartree/Bohr` and the displacement unit is in `Bohr`.
-The maximum force is set to 0.0003 Hartree/Bohr which is almost equivalent to 15 meV/A and the maximum displacement is set to 0.002 Bohr.
+Here, the maximum force is set to 0.0003 Hartree/Bohr which is almost equivalent to 15 meV/A and the maximum displacement is set to 0.002 Bohr.
 When running the geometry optimization, it will print out the coordinates and forces in each step in `*-pos-1.xyz` and `*-frc-1.xyz` files.
 The last coordinates in the `*-pos-1.xyz` will be the optimized geometry.
-Also, `*.restart` files are produced which if the run is suddenly interrupted, you can change the extension to `.inp` by `mv` command and then run it again.
+Also, `*.restart` files are produced that contain the information of the geometry optimization of the lsat step and if the run is suddenly interrupted, you can change the extension to `.inp` by `mv` command and then run it again.
+This will continue the geometry optimization from the point it was interrupted.
+In this case, for faster SCF calculations of the first step after interruption, you can add the `WFN_RESTART_FILE_NAME` with the produced `wfn` file to the input and set the
+`SCF_GUESS` to `RESTART`.
 The controls over the production of such files can be done in the [`&PRINT`](https://manual.cp2k.org/trunk/CP2K_INPUT/MOTION/PRINT.html) section of `&MOTION` section.
 The optimized geometry of the initial structure with a cutoff value of 500 Ry is obtained and uploaded above (`optimized_BA2_PbI4.xyz`).
 The `BFGS` algorithm is used for the geometry optimization in the inputs.